AwalaApp/network-website/index.md

 Your information is also secure despite being transported by a third party.
 Thanks to end-to-end encryption, gateways can't see or change the data they get from Twitter apps or Twitter servers (the _parcel_), and relayers can't see or change the data they get from gateways (the _cargo_).

 Simply put, Relaynet turns a [sneakernet](https://en.wikipedia.org/wiki/Sneakernet) into an [Internet Service Provider](https://en.wikipedia.org/wiki/Internet_service_provider), and provides the basis for making software tolerant to delays lasting anywhere from milliseconds to months.
 You can see Relaynet in action in the [proof of concept with Twitter](https://github.com/relaynet/poc).

+## How it works with the Internet

+As far as the user is concerned, there will be no difference whatsoever.
+Except that their apps will be [Offline First](http://offlinefirst.org/) -- Meaning that they'll finally be able to cope properly with those small yet frequent disruptions that affect every Internet user, even in developed nations.

+And just about any software will benefit from using Relaynet, with the exception of those that stream data in real time (for example, Voice-over-IP, videoconferencing and many online games).

 ## How you can help